 It’s now extremely easy to show what we want, but let me state it formally so all the assumptions are crystal clear.

 Theorem.
 Suppose the functions obey the Lotka–Volterra equations:

 for some differentiable functions called fitness functions.
-Define probabilities by
+Define probabilities and the mean fitness as above, and define the variance of the fitness by